UNIVERSITY OF SARAJEVO

 Course professor: Dr. Amila Ramović, associate professor, UNSA Academy of Music

-Following the success of the first event in this programme, the Academy of Music of the University of Sarajevo announces the second lecture by Antonio Underwood, a prominent jazz musician, composer, producer and educator, within the course "Music in Context".
+The Academy of Music of the University of Sarajevo has the pleasure to announce a lecture by Damir Imamović, a prominent musician, composer, researcher and educator, within the course "Music in Context".

 The Music in Context course is led and moderated by musicologist Dr. Amila Ramović, associate professor at UNSA’s Academy of Music.

-The invitation with the link will be sent to registered participants on March 25, 2021, at 6.45 p.m.
+The invitation with the link will be emailed to registered participants on April 1, 2021, at 6.30 p.m.